top1944/duckuments/docs/atoms_85_fall2017_projects/18_explicit-coord/final-report.md

 - The time needed to cross the intersection is below 1 minute.
 - Only one Duckiebot at a time crosses the intersection.
-- The Duckiebots do not incur into incidents during the navigation.
+- The Duckiebots do not crash during the navigation.

 ### Assumptions

-_assumptions sugli altri gruppi

-assumptions che abbiamo scelto
+####Functional assumptions
-(un solo DB alla volta)

-functional assumptions (30hz, DB di tipo DB17-l)_

-The following assumptions are made for the LEDs communication:
+The following assumptions are made:

-- The Duckiebot is of type DB17-l, i.e. has LEDs mounted on it.
+* The Duckiebot is of type DB17-l, i.e. has LEDs mounted on it.
+* Camera works properly ( frequency 30Hz, resolution 64x48)
+* LEDs work properly and emit the signals with the correct color and frequency.
+* Duckiebots are able to see the vehicles in front and on the right with respect to their position: one cannot assume that the left visual is clear.
+* The Duckiebots do not move while “waiting” at the intersection.
+* One Duckiebot navigates the intersection at the time.
+* The intersection is among one of the standard intersections of Duckietown, detected through april tags.

+#### Assumptions on other groups

+The following assumptions are made:

-- One to four Duckiebots are at the intersection with a certain position and orientation with respect to the stop line.
+* The Controllers: one to four Duckiebots are at the intersection with a certain position and orientation with respect to the stop line.
 Responsible for this assumption are The Controllers, which should guide the Duckiebot towards the intersection based on the following measures, based on the projection of the Duckiebot on the 2D lane of the road.
 The Duckiebot should be
     - Min.
 0 cm behind the stop red line;
     - Max.
 6 cm behind the stop red line;
     - Max. +/- (left/right deviations) 2 cm from the center of the line;
     +/- 10° of rotation with respect to the perpendicular line of the red line.

-- Duckiebots are able to see the vehicles in front and on the right with respect to their position: one cannot assume that the left visual is clear.
-- LEDs work properly and emit the signals with the correct color and frequency.
-We can also detect the LEDs as the correct state that they represent, and attribute those LEDs to the correct Duckiebot that is displaying them.
-- The Duckiebots do not move while “waiting” at the intersection, but they can move on the spot to look around to see the left.
-- Camera works properly (frequency 30Hz, resolution of 64x48).

-The following assumptions are made for the coordination:

-- Signals are correctly recognised and associated to the corresponding messages.
-- The intersection is among one of the standard intersections of Duckietown, detected through april tags.
-- The intersection type and the presence of a traffic lights are known.
-- Intersection navigation (for which The Navigators are responsible) is guaranteed to be working safely.
-- One Duckiebot navigates the intersection at the time.
+* Navigators: Intersection navigation is taken care by them and it is assumed that navigation is done safely.
+* Implicit coordination: it is assumed that explicit and implicit coordination are never running at the same time.

 ### Performance metrics

-_Valentina???_
-Make sure you include your:
-- final objective / goal
-- assumptions made (including contracts with "neighbors")
-- quantitative performance metrics to judge the achievement of the goal
+The metrics that are going to be used to judge the achievement of the goal are two:

+1. Mean clearing time

+2. Success rate

+Our goal is to make the Duckiebots cross an intersection efficiently, therefore the performance metrics follow naturally.
+The clearing time should not exceed one minute and the success rate should be higher than 70% in all intersection configurations (1,2,3 vehicles, with or without a traffic light)

 ## Contribution / Added functionality {#explicit-coord-final-contribution}